SQL-MisterMagoo/BlazorBinding/BlazorBinding/wwwroot/data/README.md

 ## The Problem With Clicks - "Propagation"
 Demonstrates how events on standard html elements propagate in Blazor.
 This is very bad.

+## Using CascadingValue To Share A Global Component - Dialog
+Demonstrates how to use CascadingValue to share a component from MainLayout so that it is globally accessible.

 ### Summary

 In all cases, some kind of callback action is required to notify the parent component of a change in the data.